 Touted the world’s most luxurious sleeping system, Savoir Beds are renowned for their high standards and comfort philosophy.
 Created for The Savoy Hotel in London in 1905, their tailor-made beds have become almost as legendary as the stars who have slept in them.
 Think ‘bespoke on bespoke’, making any size, shape, stand-alone, or headboard beautifully upholstered or even made fit into an existing frame.
 Savoir Beds uses quality, natural materials from long, curled Latin American horse tail to Mongolian cashmere and British lamb’s wool.

 Beaumont & Fletcher’s handmade modern furniture sticks tightly to a brief of traditional methods and materials, made in England, naturally.
 Founder, John Crowell, restored furniture in his youth., spending summer holidays stripping down chaise lounges and rebuilding them under the watchful eye of a retired master upholsterer.
-Naming his company after two successful playwrights, Beaumont & Fletcher’s furniture reflects a dramatic theatrical style.
+Naming his company after two successful playwrights, this luxury furniture brand’s creations reflect a dramatic theatrical style.

 For the first time in the store’s history, Harrods Furniture is bringing its design expertise and renowned eye for style to furniture.
 Having retailed furniture since the early 1880s, the launch of the Harrods of London furniture collection is the first time the iconic retailer has released its own designs.
 The range, designed in-house by Harrods Interiors, draws its aesthetic from Art Deco jewelry and tailoring; comprising upholstery, occasional pieces, and case goods, the pieces ooze timeless style but with unexpected and unique detailing.